samhattangady/mulki/content/epilogue.md

 adventure would go, I
 knew [there was only one way of finding out](/chapter7).

-Over the course of that adventure, I got to learn a whole lot, probably even more than I learnt in Mulki.
+Over the course of that adventure, I got to learn a whole lot.
+Probably even more than I learnt in Mulki.
 But none of that happened in February, and none of that happened in Mulki.
-So it is a different story, for a different time.
+So it will have to be a different story, for a different time.